MionKit/mion/packages/router/README.md

 ## Context

-This router is agnostic about the server so the only context known by the router is the `errors`, `input` for the input data, and `output` for the output data.
+This router is agnostic about the server so the only context known by the router is the `errors`, `params` for the route parameters data, and `response` for the route response data.
 The rest of the context must be set when the app gets initialized as follows.

 ```js
 import {mkkRouter, mkkContext, Route, Hook} from '@mikrokit/router';